vitest-dev/vitest/docs/guide/mocking-date.md

 Sets current date to the one that was passed.
 All `Date` calls will return this date.

-Useful if you need to test anything that depends on current date - for example `momentjs` calls inside your code.
+Useful if you need to test anything that depends on the current date - for example [luxon](https://github.com/moment/luxon/) calls inside your code.

 ```ts
 const date = new Date(1998, 11, 19)